msuzz/suzmacs/README.md

 For the font:
     M-x customize-face

-gnu-emacs-custom has been added to the .gitignore file, so your personal preferences shall remain unmolested if you ever decide to pull updates from this repo.
+custom.el has been added to the .gitignore file, so your personal preferences shall remain unmolested if you ever decide to pull updates from this repo.